 - What are your personal strengths as you do a CBS lesson?

 - What skills need polish?
 How will you learn these skills?

 - What cultural content is important for your students to know?

-- What are essential components of each CBIS step?
+- What are the essential components of each CBS step?

 - How can variations keep CBIS fresh and interesting?

-- How can students learn grammar from comprehensible narrative?
+- How can students learn grammar from totally comprehensible narratives?

 - How can you start doing some CBS in your classes?

 - How can you go beyond your current performance level of CBS?